OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ####### Mobile Security Framework (MobSF)

-MobSF is a penetration testing framework that is capable of analysing IPA files and can be used before even installing the app on your testing device.
+MobSF is a penetration testing framework that is capable of analyzing IPA files and can be used before even installing the app on your testing device.

 Once you have MobSF up and running you can open it in your browser by navigating to <http://127.0.0.1:8000>.
 Simply select the IPA you want to analyse and MobSF will start its job.
 The bigger the app the longer it takes, but usually you should get some feedback within a few minutes.